Last Updated on December 29, 2020.

 This voltage is supplied through the microphone cable, specifically through Pin 2 and Pin 3 of a typical balanced XLR cable.

-This means that if the supplied power is 48v, like it usually is, then Pin 2 will be 48v, Pin 3 will be 48v and Pin 1 will be grounded.
+This means that if the supplied power is 48v, like it usually is, then Pin 2 will be 48v, Pin 3 will be 48v and Pin 1 will be the ground.

 What does this mean for you?

-A condenser microphone, unless it’s a USB microphone or one that uses a battery to generate this voltage, will require some additional equipment to be used, like an Audio Interface.
+A condenser microphone, unless it’s a USB microphone or one that uses a battery to generate this voltage, will require some additional equipment to be used, like an Audio Interface, a mixer, a PA system, etc.

-Why do you need Phantom Power for a Mic?
+Why do you need Phantom Power for a Microphone?

 Why is Phantom Power 48v?